JadejaMayurdhwajsinh/equest-vehicle-rental-management-system/readme.md

 * In **development mode**, DB resets with `force: true` → drops & recreates tables.
 * Always test APIs with **Postman / Insomnia / Thunder Client**.
 * Use **role-based access control** with `requireRole()` and `agentOnly`.
+* Some endpoints are not shown in the demo video, but they are fully implemented and tested with Postman; since the frontend integration is still in progress, they have not yet been added to the UI.

 ---